chora-io/docs/specs/mods/content/01_concepts.md

 ## Content

-Content is the on-chain representation of any type of content.
+Content is any content that can be represented by a content hash.